BenBowers/hexyback-workshop/docs/docs/ports-and-adapters/primary-vs-secondary-adapters.md

 This separation supports the hexagonal architecture's goal of creating a loosely coupled, easily testable, and maintainable system.

-Next, let's explore the benefits of hexagonal architectures through a detailed example centered around lodging an insurance claim.
+Next, let's explore the benefits of hexagonal architectures.